Feel the Benefits of Wool14th September 2020

 Wool is well-known for being strong and resilient.
 Wool fibre can be bent 20,000 times without breaking and still have the power to recover.
 The durability of 100% wool fabric makes it a popular choice for upholstery, especially in commercial properties.

 There's significantly less energy used during wool processing compared with manufacturing man-made fibres.
-Wool production produces lower carbon dioxide emissions and hence has a low carbon impact on the earth.
+Wool production produces lower carbon dioxide emissions and therefore has a low carbon impact on the earth and helps to restore a much healthier environment.

 Both plain and patterned wools are extremely popular with our clients and help to add texture and warmth to a room.
 It's breathable qualities draws in air to create a warm and cosy feel.
 Its naturally water-resistant, completely natural and is both biodegradable and renewable, making it a great choice of fabric.